 - Bases with a pH greater than or equal to 12.5

-- Liquids that are able to corrode steel at a rate of 6.3 mm or ¼ inch per year at 55o C or 130o F
+- Liquids that can corrode steel at a rate of 6.3 mm or ¼ inch per year at 55o C or 130o F

 - A substance is unstable or undergoes violent change without detonation or heat or can become explosive under standard temperature and pressure